giving-a-fuck-about-climate-change/carbondoomsday-django/README.md

 # carbondoomsday

-A [Django] and [React.js] web application for climate change data inspired by [no one giving a fuck].
+A [Django] web API for climate change data inspired by [no one giving a fuck].

 [Django]: https://www.djangoproject.com/
 [React.js]: https://facebook.github.io/react/